-I recently spoke to a great group of organizational leaders at the Rhythm Systems Breakthrough Execution Conference (BEC) in Charlotte, NC.
+I recently spoke to a great group of organizational leaders at the Rhythm Systems Breakthrough Conference in Charlotte, NC.
 The session was How to Build Team Accountability.
 Since that session, I’ve received several requests for blogs that dive into certain aspects of helping to hold people accountable, especially by using a tool such as a Job Scorecard.
 Since I love writing, I loved getting these requests!

-There’s no “easy button” for cultivating accountability in your company.
+There’s no “easy button” for cultivating team accountability in your company.
 However, with a model in mind and a few tools, you can begin the journey sooner vs. later.